 The student will learn proper procedures and methods for maintaining a proper laboratory environment by deploying the newest lab procedures established by CLIA and OSHA.
 The student will learn the appropriate use of equipment, math and statistics, and record keeping procedures in the laboratory.

-Clock hours of lab hours: 30 Clock hours of classroom lecture: 30
+Clock hours of lab hours: 30

 Clock hours of individual and small group tutoring: provided to student on an as-needed basis